nushell/nushell.github.io/contributor-book/plugins.md

 }
 ```

 This signature tells Nu everything it needs to pass data in and out of the plugin as well as format the help message and support type aware tab completion.
-A full description of these fields is beyond the scope of this tutorial, but the response is simply a serialized form of the [`PluginSignature`](https://docs.rs/nu-protocol/latest/nu_protocol/struct.PluginSignature.html) trait in the `nu-plugin` crate.
+A full description of these fields is beyond the scope of this tutorial, but the response is simply a serialized form of the [`PluginSignature`](https://docs.rs/nu-protocol/latest/nu_protocol/struct.PluginSignature.html) struct in the `nu-plugin` crate.

 Now let's try simulating an invocation.
 Above we tested the plugin within Nu by executing the command `"hello" | len` and we got the response `5`.
 Of course this hides all of the typed data handling that makes Nu so powerful.